homeport/freeze-calendar-resource/README.markdown

 In `fuse` mode:

   1. Fetch the calendar at the version that was discovered by the `check` step
-  1. Fail if we are within a freeze window with a matching scope.
+  1. Fail if we are within a freeze window (with a matching scope, if set).

 In `gate` mode:

   `loop`:

   - fetch the _latest_ version of the freeze calendar
-  - exit `0` we are _not_ within a freeze window with a matching scope
+  - exit `0` we are _not_ within a freeze window (with a matching scope, if set)
   - sleep for `$INTERVAL`

 # `put` Behavior